delvTom/Data-challenge-ENS/README.md

 This project was carried out as part of the **Data Challenge 2025**.
 The goal was to **predict the concentration of 23 gases simultaneously** using multivariate sensor measurements.

-A major difficulty was the **data distribution shift** between the training and test sets — mainly due to the *Humidity* variable — as the test data represented physical conditions rarely observed in training.
+A major challenge was the **data distribution shift** between the training and test sets — mainly due to the *Humidity* variable — as the test data represented physical conditions rarely observed in training.
 The evaluation metric was a **Weighted RMSE**, which penalized larger errors more strongly for higher concentration values.

 ---